cleavr/docs-template/README.md

 The template uses NuxtJS and relies on their Content module.
 Additional libraries used for the template can be found on the [live preview](https://docstemplate.cleavr.cloud) landing page.

+Feel free to fork this project and make your own.

 ## Setup for local environment

 ```bash